dscolby/CausalELM.jl/docs/src/index.md

 counterfactual must be predicted and compared to the observed outcomes.
 More specifically, CausalELM provides structs and methods to execute event study designs (interupted time series analysis), G-Computation, and doubly robust estimation as well as estimation of the CATE via S-Learning, T-Learning, and X-Learning.
-In all of these implementations, CausalELM predicts the counterfactuals using an Extreme Learning Machine.
+Once a causal model has beeen estimated, CausalELM's summarize method provides basic information about the model as well as a p-value and standard error estimated with approximate randomization inference.
+In all of these implementations, CausalELM predicts the counterfactuals using an Extreme Learning Machine that includes an L2 penalty by default.
 In this context, ELMs strike a good balance between prediction accuracy, generalization, ease of implementation, speed, and interpretability.
-In addition, CausalELM provides the ability to incorporate an L2 penalty.

 # Installation
 ```julia